 - Paint Brush

-- Dimensional Paints (suggested colours: black, brass, bright copper, gold pearl)
+- Dimensional Paints (suggested colors: black, brass, bright copper, gold pearl)

-Now, with your guidance you can ask your kids to lightly draw the tree and its branches with a pencil.
+2. Now, with your guide, you can ask your kids to lightly draw the tree and its branches with a pencil.

-Give the tree some texture by using the dimensional paints.
-Use black as shadows, bright for some light, and the other colours for some “3D” effect.
+4. Give the tree some texture by using dimensional paints.
+Use black as shadows, bright for some light, and other colors for some “3D” effect.
 Again, rely on your creative instinct :)